DeepMind

 Quotes:

-“Instrumental Reasoning Level 1: the instrumental reasoning abilities of the model enable enough situational awareness (ability to work out and use relevant details of its deployment setting) and stealth (ability to circumvent basic oversight mechanisms) such that, absent additional mitigations, we cannot rule out the model significantly undermining human control.”
+“Instrumental Reasoning Level 1: The instrumental reasoning abilities of the model enable enough situational awareness (ability to work out and use relevant details of its deployment setting) and stealth (ability to circumvent basic oversight mechanisms) such that, absent additional mitigations, we cannot rule out the model significantly undermining human control.”

-“Instrumental Reasoning Level 2: the instrumental reasoning abilities of the model enable enough situational awareness and stealth that, even when relevant model outputs (including, e.g., scratchpads) are being monitored, we cannot detect or rule out the risk of a model significantly undermining human control.”
+“Instrumental Reasoning Level 2: The instrumental reasoning abilities of the model enable enough situational awareness and stealth that, even when relevant model outputs (including, e.g. scratchpads) are being monitored, we cannot detect or rule out the risk of a model significantly undermining human control.”

-2.2.1.3 KRIs also identify and monitor changes in the level of risk in the external environment (10%) 0%
+2.2.1.3 KRIs also identify and monitor changes in the level of risk in the external environment (10%) 50%

 Quotes: